How to Travel in Dubai

 The Palm Monorail is restricted to navigating across the Palm Jumeirah but is clearly an iconic way of doing so.
 Most people are still unaware of this experiential mode of commuting through breathtaking landmarks.
 It is a four-stop, three-mile route and the only public transportation on the Palm Jumeirah from where you can watch all the wonders on the Palm.

-The Palm Monorail route goes as follows – Palm gateway (boarding point), Al Ittihad park, Nakheel Mall and Atlantis Aquaventure water park (last point).
-The monorail tickets are priced at AED 20 one way and AED 30 for a return and departs every 15 minutes from 9am-10 pm.
+The Palm Monorail route goes as follows – Palm gateway (boarding point), Al Ittihad Park, Nakheel Mall, and Atlantis Aquaventure Water Park (last point).
+The monorail tickets are priced at AED 20 one-way and AED 30 for a return and depart every 15 minutes from 9 am -10 pm.

 5. Dubai Metro

 And here is the cheapest and quickest way of traveling in and around Dubai.
 The most enticing factor here is that Dubai Metro operates above ground, giving passengers all the scenic views of Sheikh Zayed Road.
-The advanced rail system is fully-automated, spanning around 90 kms and a great way to discover Dubai.
+The advanced rail system is fully automated, spanning around 90 km, and a great way to discover Dubai.

 6. Dubai Tram

 Dubai Tram makes about 11 stops in and around the Dubai Marina and requires the Nol card.
-It is a short line and the fares start at Dhs 4 with an entire loop taking around 40 minutes only.
-The route covers only a small coastal area around the Marina Mall, Beach at the JBR and Walk at the JBR.
+It is a short line and the fares start at 4 AED with an entire loop taking around 40 minutes.
+The route covers only a small coastal area around the Marina Mall, Beach at the JBR, and Walk at the JBR.